 That afternoon we walked around all of the shops at Tlaquepaque Arts & Crafts Village and then went to dinner at Javelina Cantina.

 In the morning, we woke up early and went to the Devil’s Bridge trailhead.
 This hike was easy and amazing!
 I definitely recommend if you are spending any time in Sedona.
+If you don’t go early, plan on waiting in line to walk to the bridge and take photos.
+This hike has exploded in popularity over the last few years.

 After our hike, we packed our bags and went to breakfast.
 We had some extra time before we needed to be in Phoenix so we also stopped by Javelina Leap Vineyard for a tasting and tour.

-Than we were Phoenix bound so that Cam could finish out the week with a round of golf.
+Then we were Phoenix bound so that Cam could finish out the week with a round of golf.
 He played 18 (I drove and took pictures of wildlife) and then we found a fun brewery to have dinner and end our amazing week.

 Here are some important things we packed for our Havasu hike.
 If you go with a guide company, like we did, you’ll only need the basics and won’t have to worry about equipment:

+3. Waterproof camera (GoPro).
 I left my nice Sony camera behind just to be safe, but if you’re comfortable taking it with you then do it!